kozeig/kozeig/README.md

    - On Linux: Uses apt to install LLVM 16 packages
    - On Windows: Provides instructions for manual installation
 4. Sets up the required environment variables in your shell profile
-5. Compiles Lüt with optimizations using `cargo build --release`
+5. Compiles Kozeig with optimizations using `cargo build --release`

-After running the build script, the compiler will be available at `./target/release/lut`.
+After running the build script, the compiler will be available at `./target/release/koze`.

 ### Manual Installation